HOPE Connects Peer Support Program

 LET’S CONNECT!

 Recognizing the impact T1D has on students’ mental health and well-being, DHF created the Hope Connects Program to support students as they balance their T1D during their transition to post-secondary school.
-In 2023, we have been able to expand our program so students can access information and support through a variety of forums.
+In 2023, we expanded our program so students can access information and support through a variety of forums.
 The program also offers valuable leadership opportunities for DHF Alumni volunteers.

 ONE TO ONE PEER MENTORSHIP